-Winter: the days are short and the nights are long — so it makes sense that Oregon ski areas keep the lifts running well after sunset.
-Across Oregon there are five different ski areas offering nighttime skiing and snowboarding.
+Winter: The days are short and the nights are long — so it makes sense that Oregon ski areas keep the lifts running well after sunset.
+Across Oregon there are six different ski areas offering nighttime skiing and snowboarding.
 Hours usually start before nightfall at 3:00 p.m. and extend through 9:00 p.m., meaning it’s actually a combination of sunset riding that continues into dusk and the evening hours.

 The experience is similar to daytime skiing and snowboarding, except instead of daylight, you’re relying on overhead lights to guide you down the slopes.
-The available terrain is primarily wide-open groomers, but also you’ll find that you can dip off the groomers to ride fresh powder or explore the natural terrain features across the mountain.
+The available terrain is primarily wide-open groomers, but you’ll also find that you can dip off the groomers to ride fresh powder or explore the natural terrain features across the mountain.
 Resorts keep the lodges open to warm up between runs, and since night skiing is often only offered on weekends, you’re also likely to find a boisterous atmosphere in the lodge.
 Some resorts also host special events —Hoodoo Ski Resort frequently hosts live bands, Mt.
 Hood Skibowl has a rail jam series and Tuesday Night Ladies Night, and Mt.
-Hood Meadows even offers professional ski school lessons during their night skiing sessions.
+Hood Meadows offers professional ski school lessons during their night skiing sessions.

 Where to Ski at Night

 Mt.
 Hood Skibowl sets the gold standard for night skiing with the largest night skiing terrain in the country.
 When the sun sets, all four of the resort’s chairlifts are lit up, resulting in 34 nighttime runs.
-The terrain varies from open groomers, to challenging black diamond runs that really shine when there’s fresh powder.
+The terrain varies from open groomers to challenging black diamond runs that really shine when there’s fresh powder.

 The resort also offers nighttime Cosmic Tubing, with the tubing lanes lit up under 600,000 LED lights, lasers and music.
 It is an awesome nighttime party for all ages.